EcoSCOPE: Specifications

-It is the opinion of many scientists that eels have developed the finest nose on the planet.
-They can sense concentrations of one part in 19 trillion.
-This is the same concentration as one glass of alcohol in the waters of all America's Great Lakes.
-For the eels the sensory impressions are probably as diverse as the colors visible for us.
+Eels have a highly developed sense of smell.
+They can detect concentrations as low as one part in 19 trillion.
+This concentration has been compared to one glass of alcohol dispersed throughout the water of the Great Lakes.
+No revision without a reliable source supporting the comparison.

 The system is submerged, and a digital camera observes the exits.
 The dynIMAGE software monitors the frequency of decisions per exit.
-Many thousand of glass eels pass through the system on a single day.
+Many thousands of glass eels pass through the system on a single day.
 The three exits in the left lower corner carry water from polluted sources (one is a drinking water reservoir).

 EcoSCOPE systems have already been tracking water pollution and its effect on fish and plankton behavior in Europe and the United States).
-For the future it is anticipated to deploy ecoSCOPEs continuously online, within the project LEO Projekt off New York City, visible for the public.
+For the future it is anticipated to deploy ecoSCOPEs continuously online, within the project LEO Projekt of New York City, visible for the public.
 Tests have also been performed with different qualities of drinking water and with solutions of runoff juice from different samples of fish.

 In situ image of the fibres of an Aurelia aurita from the Baltic Sea showing a prey item, probably a copepod pulled to the body by contracting the fibres in a corkscrew fashion.